Warning: This review might include spoilers!

 Parents also talk

 No, Adolescence on Netflix is not based on a true story.
 It is a fictional drama that explores the struggles and complexities of teenage life, particularly focusing on themes such as mental health, peer pressure, family dynamics, and the pressures of growing up in the digital age.
-While the series tackles very real and relatable issues, the story, characters, and events are not directly drawn from any specific real-life occurrences.
+While the series tackles very real and relatable issues, the story, characters, and events are not from any specific real-life occurrences.

 As of now, Adolescence on Netflix has just one season, which contains 4 episodes.
 The show is a limited series, and there’s no official word yet on whether it will be renewed for a second season.

 The Adolescents is a thoughtful coming-of-age film with mature themes like identity, friendship, and sexuality.
-It’s rated R for language and some adult content.
+It’s a R for language and some adult content.
 If you’re comfortable discussing these topics with your teen, it could be a great way to start meaningful conversations, but it depends on their maturity level.
 Watching it together could be a good way to gauge if it’s suitable.

 Share with other parents: